This is Part Two of an in-depth tutorial series about editing and deleting WordPress posts.

-- Select ‘All categories’ from the drop-down menu, then
+- Select ‘All categories’ from the dropdown menu, then

 - Click on the ‘Filter’ button …

-(Post section – Select posts by tag)
+(Filter posts by tag)

-(Showing posts by tag)
+(Select posts by tag)

-(Posts can be organized in alphabetical order)
+(Posts can be viewed in alphabetical order)

-(You can also sort posts by dates and comments)
+(Sort posts by dates and comments)

-As stated in the Jetpack website …
+As stated in the official Jetpack website …

 Shortlinks are a quick way to get short and simple links to your posts and pages.
 They use the wp.me domain so you can have more space to write on social media sites.

 Click on the ‘Get Shortlink’ button below your post title …

-Congratulations, now you know how to edit and delete posts in WordPress.
+Congratulations!
+Now you know how to edit and delete posts in WordPress.

-Related WordPress Tutorials And Articles
+Related WordPress Articles And Tutorials

 - WordPress Pages Vs Posts

-- The WP Content Editor
+- The WP Editor

 - Using HTML In WordPress

-- How To Use Post Excerpts In WordPress
+- How To Use WordPress Post Excerpts

-- Scheduling Your Posts In WordPress
+- How To Schedule Your Posts In WordPress

-- Configuring WordPress Tags
+- Adding, Editing, And Deleting WordPress Tags

 - WordPress Post Formats – A Guide For WordPress Beginners

-- WordPress Discussion Settings
+- How To Configure WP Discussion Settings

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now